 But there’s a solution if you don’t know anyone in Mexico you could trust with this.
 There are a few facilitators who have trusted employees that will title the car in their name, and then change the title ownership to your name.
 And yes, it can be done even as a tourist.
 Not all facilitators offer this service, and it’s important for you to do your due diligence so you can make sure no one steals your car.

 Luckily, we have a recommendation in our online guide that has this problem figured out and a very efficient workaround.
-To get access to our online guide, you simply have to purchase our Mexico Relocation Guide.

 What If You’re Planning to Bring Your Car to Mexico After October 2021?

 If you’re reading this article, chances are you might not be in Mexico yet.
 After all, the post is written in 2022.

 What can YOU do to bring your foreign-plated car to Mexico?
 Well, there are a few options: